• Skip to primary navigation

 The population density of Jamaica makes it easier to relax, but the population density of Puerto Rico means that it’s a bit more of a cultural hotspot and a lively party-like atmosphere.

-Jamaica vs Puerto Rico: Which is better?
+Which island is better?

 Jamaica is the larger island with better resort complexes, but that doesn’t always work for certain families and groups of people.